hychat-mc/hychat/README.md

 If you wish to use a simplier version, see [Hypixel Guild Chat Bot](https://github.com/xMdb/hypixel-guild-chat-bot).

-## Acknowledgements

-Thanks to [EvernoteMC](https://github.com/EvernoteMC) for allowing me to continue to work on this.

 ## License

-Hypixel Guild Chat Bot 2.0 (TS) is open-sourced software licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+Hychat is open-sourced software licensed under the [MIT license](https://choosealicense.com/licenses/mit/).